gylfirst/GylNVim/README.md

 You can now launch NeoVim using `nvim` command in your terminal.
 It will install lazy and all plugins at first launch.
 You can restart it after in order to get the main menu (alpha).

+### GitHub Copilot

+You need to execute the following command `:Copilot setup` with NeoVim launched.
+Follow the instructions given.

 #### Wakatime